scottcolfer/scottcolfer.github.io/_posts/2019-03-20-measuring-value-software.md

 This could work at multiple levels.
 E.g. For an individual online application form, adoption is the % of people who use the online option.
 At Department level, adoption is the total number of people who apply for services online (which will be inhibted until forms are digitised).
 At Government level, adoption is the number of people who apply for services online (which, once again, will be inhibted until forms are digitised).

-OK, this is great!
-We now have a way of measuring the value of staff services, and it's possible to create a single score to measure the value of public-facing services!
-Well yes . . . but value changes over time . . . and time is another thing that's been missing from digital transformation.
+## We can measure the value of software for the public, and for staff

+So we're checked-in with ourselves and found that the Service Standards' mandatory KPIs remain a good way to measure the value of transactional public software, and found a way to measure the value of staff software.
+We've recognised that the outcomes of software needs to be tied in to the overall impact our end-to-end services are supposed to have, which is likely to support the overall mission of our Department.
+Although the impact and missions of our Departments may vary a lot, it's possible that we can think about the outcomes of our software in a common and consistent way.
+So we're sorted?

+Not quite.
+Finally, we'll talk about how value changes over time in the next post in this series (coming soon).